Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Results

 \subsection{Morphology of simulations}

 In this work, we study the behavior of binary \bh{s} that begin gravitationally unbound.
-When they undergo dynamical capture, the emission of energy in \gw{s} can cause them to become bound.
-These systems display three different morphologies depending on their incident angle: (1) mergers, in which the \bh{s} collide and form a remnant; (2) zoom-whirls, in which the \bh{s} undergo a series of small fast orbits (whirls) punctuated by larger eccentric orbits (zooms) until they eventually also merge; and (3) scattering (or hyperbolic orbits), in which the \bh{s} pass one another and escape to infinity.
+The emission of energy in \gw{s} can cause the \bh{s} to become bound and, thus, undergo dynamical capture.
+Consequently, the binaries can exhibit three different morphologies depending on their incident angle: (1) mergers, in which the \bh{s} collide and form a remnant; (2) zoom-whirls, in which the \bh{s} undergo a series of small fast orbits (whirls) punctuated by larger eccentric orbits (zooms) until they eventually also merge; and (3) scattering (or hyperbolic orbits), in which the \bh{s} pass one another and escape to infinity.
 The \bh{s} merge at small angles, zoom-whirl (and merge) at intermediate angles, and scatter at large angles.
 We define the smallest angle for which the \bh{s} scatter to be the threshold angle, $\theta_{\rm th}$.
 We illustrate the three different morphologies in Figs.~\ref{fig:Boost245Spin00} and~\ref{fig:Boost245Spin07} by plotting the \bh{} trajectories and \gw{s} associated with examples of each case.

 In Fig.~\ref{fig:Boost245Spin00}, we show examples of the three different morphologies for initially non-spinning, $\chi_{\rm i}=0.0$, \bh{s} with initial momentum $|\vec{P}_{\rm i}|=0.245\mathrm{M}$.
 From left to right, the panels depict the merger, zoom-whirl, and scattering of simulations with incident angles $\theta=0.0570$, $0.0580$, and $0.0590$, respectively.
 The threshold angle for this set of \bh{} parameters is $\theta_{\rm th}=0.05825$.
 In the top panels, we show the trajectories of the \bh{s} in the orbital (x-y) plane.
 In the bottom panels, we show the corresponding gravitational waveforms.
 Namely, we plot the real part of the quadrupole of the Weyl scalar, $\Psi_{\rm4,22}$, which quantifies outgoing gravitational radiation.
 We rescale the Weyl scalar by the extraction radius, $\rex=100\mathrm{M}$, to account for the radial fall off of the gravitational radiation.
 Furthermore, we shift the time by the extraction radius to account for the propagation delay of the radiation.